What is PSD2 and will it affect how merchants take payments?

-PSD2 builds on the previous legislation in three areas:
+PSD2 builds on the previous legislation in the following three areas, which we'll look at in more detail:

 PSD2 seeks to improve customer rights in a number of ways.